kurtosis-tech/kurtosis/README.md

 To try more Kurtosis packages just like this one, check out the [`awesome-kurtosis` repo][awesome-kurtosis] or one of these packages:

-- [Ethereum](https://github.com/kurtosis-tech/eth2-package): A fully functional private Ethereum network in Kurtosis, with parameters for MEV and any client combination.
+- [Ethereum](https://github.com/kurtosis-tech/eth2-package): fully functional private Ethereum network in Kurtosis with Flashbots MEV-boost, any EL and CL client combination, and a collection of network monitoring tools.
 - [DIVE](https://github.com/HugoByte/DIVE): A CLI + Kurtosis package by [Hugobyte](https://hugobyte.com) for the ICON ecosystem that can spin up EVM, Cosmos, or JVM networks with a bridge between them.
 - [NEAR](https://github.com/kurtosis-tech/near-package): A private NEAR network in Kurtosis.